Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 Modeling Data supplies data structures to represent 2D and 3D geometric models.

 This manual explains how to use Modeling Data.
-For advanced information on modeling data, see our offerings on our web site at <a href="http://www.opencascade.org/support/training/">www.opencascade.org/support/training/</a>.
+For advanced information on modeling data, see our <a href="http://www.opencascade.com/content/tutorial-learning">E-learning & Training</a> offerings.

 @section occt_modat_1 Geometry Utilities